opbokel/circe-empty-aware/README.md

 implicit val itemOptEncoder = deriveEncoder[ItemOptDoc]
 ```

-But this means that now I have **one extra complexity and two ways to represent a empty object in scala.** It makes the code more complex because of a json representation.
+But this means that now I have **one extra complexity and two ways to represent a empty Document object in scala.** It makes the code more complex because of the JSON encoding.

 ```scala
 /**